 Iris Eichenberg studied jewelry design at the Gerrit Rietveld Academy in the Netherlands.
 She is the recipient of many prestigious awards including: the Gerrit Rietveld Prize; the Herbert Hoffmann Prize; the Artist Stimulation Award; and the Amsterdams Fonds voor de Kuns, which has helped to cement her status as a leader in the field of jewelry art/design.
 She has been guest lecturer at institutions in Sweden, Italy, Japan, China, South Africa, and the United States.
 Eichenberg has participated in group and one-person shows at the Victoria and Albert Museum in London, the Stedelijk Museum in Amsterdam, and the Crafts Council Gallery in London, among many others.
 She has been recognized in numerous publications including magazines, books and exhibition catalogues.

 Liz Cohen was appointed Artist-in-Residence and Head of the Photography Department in July of 2008.
-She received her Master of Fine Arts degree in Photography from the California College of the Arts.
-She holds a BFA in Studio Art from the School of the Museum of Fine Arts and a BA in Philosophy from Tufts University, both in Boston, Massachusetts.
+She received her M.F.A. in Photography from the California College of the Arts.
+She holds a B.F.A. in Studio Art from the School of the Museum of Fine Arts and a BA in Philosophy from Tufts University, both in Boston, Massachusetts.
 Cohen is a photographer and performance artist, whose multi-media work is exhibited both nationally and internationally.
-She is best known for her recent subversive project, "Bodywork," in which she transformed an East German 1987 Trabant automobile into a 1973 Chevrolet El Camino.
-She has won numerous awards and grants including: a Studio Residency from The MacDowell Colony in 2001; a Studio Fellowship in 2002 from the Akademie Schloss Solitude, Stuttgart, Germany; a Creative Capital Foundation Project Grant in 2005; an Artist’s Project Grant from the Arizona Commission for the Arts in 2007; and a 2008 Traveling Scholars’ Award from the School of the Museum of Fine Arts in Boston.
+She is best known for her subversive project, “Bodywork,” in which she transformed an East German 1987 Trabant automobile into a 1973 Chevrolet El Camino.
+She has won numerous awards and grants including: a Studio Residency from The MacDowell Colony; a Studio Fellowship from the Akademie Schloss Solitude, Stuttgart, Germany; a Creative Capital Foundation Project Grant; an Artist’s Project Grant from the Arizona Commission for the Arts; and a Traveling Scholars’ Award from the School of the Museum of Fine Arts in Boston.

 Heather McGill received her M.F.A. from the San Francisco Art Institute in 1984.
 Prior to her appointment at Cranbrook, McGill taught at the University of California at Berkeley and at the New York State College of Ceramics at Alfred University.
 She has received grants from the National Endowment for the Arts and the California Arts Council, and in 1999 received the Louis Comfort Tiffany Foundation Award.
 She has lectured at many universities and conferences in the United States.
 McGill has participated in numerous group and one-person shows, including: the Albright-Knox Gallery; the Detroit Institute of Arts; Espace Lyonnais d’Art Contemporain,France; the Serpentine Gallery, London; and the Seville Museum, Spain.